Security Awareness Training: Your Team as the First Line of Defense

 Phishing simulations testing how employees respond in real situations.

 Based on results, we propose corrective actions, training refreshers, and targeted lessons.
-We provide data necessary for NIS2 and KSC compliance.
+We provide data necessary for NIS2 and the Polish KSC compliance.

 Training Description